AluciTech/aluci-label/README.md

-# Aluci Labellization Criteria
+# Aluci's Labeling Criteria

-This document defines the standards required for a project to receive the **Aluci** label.
+This document defines the standards required for a project to receive **Aluci**'s label.
 Our criteria focus on transparency, technical justification, and human-centric design.

 ## 1. Open Source & Licensing